SproutEd

 -Emmett, a 2nd grader, noting the cross-curricular connections in an LtL lesson

-We have developed 68 unique garden-based lessons, which are part of a scaffolded curriculum in which each year builds upon the last, from the start of kindergarten through the completion of 2nd grade:
+We have developed unique garden-based lessons, which are part of a scaffolded curriculum in which each year builds upon the last, from the start of Kindergarten through the completion of 3rd grade:

 Kindergartners are Beginning Gardeners: Developing an Understanding of what a Garden is and Who Gardeners Are